tiger-graphics/quarto-learntest/README.md

 Here is the source code for an example: [example.md](example.md) and referenced [help](quiz-example1-Help.md) and [solution](quiz-example1-Solution.md) files.

-The output of the example is [here](https://tigergraphics.quarto.pub/quarto-learntest).
+The rendered example is [here](https://tigergraphics.quarto.pub/quarto-learntest).